data-octo/python_beginner_advanced/README.md

 # Python By Examples

+This tutorial is to help understand Python coding with hands on examples.

 ## What you can get

-- Know basic coding with Python local or online IDE - Understand basics of programming
+- Basic coding with Python local or online IDE - Basics of programming concept for beginners
-- Know how to draw graphics with Python Turtle - Understand math with python coding
-- Know how to make simple games with Python PyGame - Understand Object Oriented programing
+- Drawing with Python Turtle and Making simple games with Python PyGame - Advanced learning to understand Object Oriented programing
+- Building web application and web scraping - Libraries of Python Flask and Scrapy for experts
-- Know how to do data analysis, machine learning and deep learning with Python - Understand tools and frameworks for data science and artificial intelligence
+- Data analysis, machine learning and deep learning - For understanding of data science and artificial intelligence

+## Targeted Audience

+- Anyone interested in learning coding
+- Young Children interested in basic coding
+- Programmers interested in exploring Data Science
+- Programmers interested in building AI applications

+## Prerequisites

+This course is also designed for you if you don't have any computer or programming experience.
+However, it'll be good if you have a basic understanding of Computer Programming terminologies.
+A basic understanding of any of the programming languages is a plus.

 ## Chapters